 The Partnership for Healthy Cities is a prestigious global network of cities committed to saving lives by preventing noncommunicable diseases (NCDs) and injuries.
-Supported by Bloomberg Philanthropies in partnership with the World Health Organization and Vital Strategies, this initiative enables cities around the world to deliver a high-impact policy or programmatic intervention reduce NCDs and injuries in their communities.
+Supported by Bloomberg Philanthropies in partnership with the World Health Organization and Vital Strategies, this initiative enables cities around the world to deliver a high-impact policy or programmatic intervention to reduce NCDs and injuries in their communities.

 Healthy cities make for healthy countries, and León is willing to do its part not with force but with intelligence and care.
 I deeply appreciate the opportunity to join the Partnership for Healthy Cities, which is supporting us in generating a new culture of health that is genuinely pro-Mexico.